 - Put a large pan of water on to boil.
 When it's boiling drop the cored cabbage head into the water.

 - Slice the large leaf stem vein from each cabbage leaf.
 You'll make a V in the leaf bottom.
 Do not cut the leaf in half.
-Just cut out the tough part of the stem vein!
+Just cut out the tough part of the stem vein.

 - Lay the cabbage leaves out on a counter or bread board.

 - Preheat oven to 350 degrees:

-- Now remove the cover from the skillet.
+- Remove the cover from the skillet.
 The meat /rice mixture should be spoonable.

 - Cover and roll the leaf and repeat until six cabbage leaves are filled and rolled.
 You will have extra filling.